 First, the quality of any currency, however measured, is strictly defined by the available produce yielded through exchange.
 The valuation of any sound currency tends to enjoy the benefit of stability as it gains traction in trade; with rising trading volume and whilst unadulterated, the common currency tends to enable a rather stable, predictable trend of expectations, whereas its power wanes once disfigured by a process of economic, fiscal or monetary manipulation.

-Individuals, vast in their interests and their time preferences and overall appetites, are to be made homogeneous by an overarching system which predetermines the price floors, ceilings and general priorities of life.
+Individuals, vast in their interests and their time preferences and overall appetites, are, through the Keynesian model, to be made homogeneous by an overarching system which predetermines the price floors, ceilings and general priorities of life.
 Of course, all of this exists merely in abstract form.
 However, the supposition proposed by those who champion the agenda of “basic needs” fails to complement the progress achieved by the abolition of presumed guilt by the sole misfortune of birth or race, a precedent codified in 1865 to counter previous rulings, especially one landmark 1857 decision.

 There is all of the difference in the world between treating people equally and making them equal.
 Since there exists no passive means by which to ensure that all hereditary, biological, anatomical, geographical or financial advantage is equalized, there remains only one means by which all persons can be received as near-equals: the scope of law.

 Let us first be clear that this civilization, full of diverse persons of vast demands, ambitions and interests, seldom, outside the ease of political or intellectual discussion, takes interest in equality in the confines of their respective agendas.
 Every bit of human action is self-interested and compelled by the perception of advantage.
 By this phenomenon, equality is rendered a complete impossibility so long as individuals behave as their own representatives.